SHOCK CINEMA

 Work Is A Four Letter Word:

-David Warner in Peter Hall's hallucinogenic-mushroom comedy.
+David Warner in Peter Hall's trippy-mushroom comedy.

-Rainer Werner Fassbinder's made-for-German-TV sci-fi mystery.
+Rainer Werner Fassbinder's epic, made-for-German-TV sci-fi mystery.

 The World's Greatest Sinner:

-Starring and directed by Timothy Carey.
+Starring and directed by the legendary Timothy Carey.

 The Year of the Sex Olympics: